 Internship: Freedom Forum Institute, First Amendment Center

-Peters just completed his first year of law school.
+Brian Peters just completed his first year of law school.
 His favorite class this past year was Constitutional Law for which he received the CALI Excellence for the Future Award.
-Last year, Peters graduated with a dual degree in history and Spanish with a minor in art history.
-While studying for his undergraduate degree, Peters studied abroad for a semester in Granada, Spain.
+Last year, Brian graduated with a dual degree in history and Spanish with a minor in art history.
+While studying for his undergraduate degree, he studied abroad for a semester in Granada, Spain.
 There, he met a local Spanish law student and became familiar with the importance of international law and the significance of American law.
 He is the oldest of five children and loves to garden with his six-year-old sister.
-Peters will be the first attorney in his family.
+Brian will be the first attorney in his family.

 Hometown: Hillsborough, New Jersey

 Tyler Pewitt just completed his first year at Seton Hall Law School.
 While attending undergraduate school, he served as an intern for Congressman Glenn Thompson of the fifth district of Pennsylvania.
 Thereafter, he worked overseas in the United Kingdom Parliament in the House of Commons, where he served under Conservative Representative Paul Maynard of Blackpool North and Cleveleys.
 Tyler had the opportunity to work in the House of Commons during the 2016 Brexit vote.
 Most recently, he served as data director for the New Jersey Republican Party.
 He oversaw the state party’s data driven campaigns and played a key role in electing conservatives throughout the state.
 Above all else, Tyler is a staunch believer in the power of individualism.
 Tyler believes that each person, no matter their faith, race or culture, has a unique role to play in bettering our country.
 It is his belief that when our society begins to recognize the power and potential of the individual, our country will become more unified than ever.

 Hometown: Massapequa, New York